Rotem-and-Gilli/Xray2DRR/README.md

 3. DRR --> Bones image
 4. DRR --> Lungs image

 We choosed using the cycleGAN and pix2pix models for this assigments.
-This code is mainly taken theirs, with some changes to the model architure.
+This code is mainly taken from theirs, with minor changes to the model architure.
 You can find the cycleGAN and pix2pix code in the folowing link: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 ## Dataset

-We used the dataset of the DecGAN model, which you can find documented here: https://github.com/ZerojumpLine/DecGAN
+We used the dataset of the DecGAN model.
+You can find the model and its dataset in here: https://github.com/ZerojumpLine/DecGAN

 ## Xray -> DRR